-- High Risk Residential Buildings annually - Other Buildings every 3 years
+- · High Risk Residential Buildings annually - Other Buildings every 3 years

 The council has procedures and policies in place that will trigger a review of the fire risk assessment.
-This then is recorded on the fire risk assessment.
-If the review suggests the fire risk assessment is not currently suitable and sufficient, then a new fire risk assessment will be undertaken and become the current fire risk assessment.
+This then is recorded on the fire risk assessment is not currently suitable and sufficient, then a new fire risk assessment will be undertaken and become the current fire risk assessment.
 The previous fire risk assessment will be retained in the building safety case for that building.